 You cannot ride on the shoulder on roads with speed limits below 90km/hr or where there may be pedestrian activity.
 For pedestrian safety, lane filtering is not allowed between vehicles and the kerb.

 Motorcycles in Bicycle Lanes

 Motorcycle riders are also now allowed to enter bicycle storage areas and lanes in some circumstances.
 You can travel up to 50 metres in a bicycle lane if you are stopping to park, entering or leaving the road, or attempting to avoid an obstruction.

 For safety reasons, both yours and car driver’s safety, lane splitting is still not allowed.
 This refers to motorcycles filtering between lanes at higher speeds.
-Basic rule of thumb is if you or the cars on the road are moving at over 30km/hr you’re no longer lane filtering – you’re lane splitting which is still prohibited.
+A basic rule of thumb is if you or the cars on the road are moving at over 30km/hr you’re no longer allow lane filtering – you’re lane splitting which is still prohibited.

 Lane Filtering Penalties

 Riders caught breaking the new lane filtering or shoulder riding rules can face on the spot fines of $341 and 3 demerit points, with heftier penalties if the matter goes before a Court.